 Copyright © Nucleus Medical Media, Inc.

-A neck fracture is caused by severe trauma to the neck, which is strong enough to break the vertebra.
+A neck fracture is caused by severe trauma to the neck, which is strong enough to break the vertebrae.
 Trauma may be caused by:

 Neck fracture may cause: